reinator/tutorial_metabarcoding/_pages/handsOn_1.md

 Also: use this tutorial to plot your reads length distribution: [Plot reads](https://github.com/eukaryotic-genome-assembly/eukaryotic-genome-assembly.github.io/blob/master/_pages/handsOn_plotReadLength.md)

-You have now generated the kmer plot and reads statistics for your complete PacBio HiFi read set.
+You have now generated the kmer plot, reads statistics and reads plot distribution for your complete PacBio HiFi read set.
 Which conclusions can you now draw from these results?

 a- What is the expected genome size?